 The application should be typed and converted to pdf format.
 A handwritten application will not be accepted.
-Editable versions of the required attachments are available on the PSC website (https://psc.wi.gov/Pages/Programs/OEI/EnergyInnovationGrantProgram.aspx) and filed under Docket # 9709-FG-2020 on ERF.
+Editable versions of the required attachments are available on the PSC website (https://psc.wi.gov/Pages/Programs/OEI/EnergyInnovationGrantProgram.aspx) and filed under Docket # 9709-FG-2021 on ERF.
 The application should be assembled as follows:

 - Application Cover Sheet (Attachment A).
 Fill in the information requested, provide the signature of the authorized representative, convert to a pdf and include as the first page of the grant application.
 NOTE: Do not use an electronic signature or otherwise lock or require permissions on the PDF to avoid compatibility issues in the ERF system. - Application Budget Sheet (Attachment B).
 Complete the budget summary table provided in the excel file, use the text field to provide any additional information.
 Convert to a PDF and include as the second page of the grant application. - The following pages of the application should be prepared in a profile format on 8.5" x 11" paper size, 1" margins, no smaller than 11 point font.
 The application must respond to the headings and subheadings in Section 3.3, 3.4, and 3.5 that are marked in bold font.
-Each response to a heading and subheading should be separated or otherwise clearly marked. - If the Applicant is requesting confidential treatment of a portion of its application, then the Applicant must file both the original unredacted version and a second redacted version of their application via ERF.
+Each response to a heading and subheading should be separated or otherwise clearly marked. - (as applicable) If the Applicant is requesting confidential treatment of a portion of its application, then the Applicant must file both the original unredacted version and a second redacted version of their application via ERF. - (as applicable) Environmental Questionnaire (See Section 1.3.4 and Attachment C).